 Subsec. (a).
 Pub.
 L. 115-282, §317(a)(1), amended subsec. (a) generally.
-Prior to amendment, text read as follows: "Not later than 60 days after the date on which the President submits to Congress a budget pursuant to section 1105 of title 31, the Commandant shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate-
+Prior to amendment, text read as follows: "Not later than 60 days after the date on which the President submits to Congress a budget pursuant to section 1105 of title 31, the Commandant shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.

-"(1) a capital investment plan for the Coast Guard that identifies for each capital asset for which appropriations are proposed in that budget
+"(1) a capital investment plan for the Coast Guard that identifies for each capital asset for which appropriations are proposed an expension of the coast Guard that it is a proposed in the capital asset for which appropriations included in the